-Ahead of declaring candidacy, interested candidates will participate in an onboarding webinar to better understand the responsibilities of a board member, the dos and don'ts of being a board member, and have an opportunity to participate in a Q&A. The live webinar will feature past board members.
+Interested candidates may view an onboarding webinar to better understand the responsibilities of a board member and the dos and don'ts of being a board member.

 As in the past, candidates may join the campaign after the initial filing period.
 However, voting will have already begun, which could diminish a late-filing candidate’s chances of being elected.
 Candidates filing after the initial deadline will have their materials posted online two business days after submitting all of the required information.
 Candidates for the IRE board and the contest committee have the option of joining the race up to 5 p.m.
 EDT on June 18.

 In addition to candidates for the board of directors, the ballot also will include candidates for IRE’s Contest Committee (one-year term), which judges the IRE Awards.
 Those interested in judging will apply using the same procedure as IRE Board candidates and will be selected on the same ballot.
 Contest Committee candidates’ information will also be available on the IRE website, but they do not participate in the board candidates forum.